Looney Tunes Golden Collection: Looney Tunes Platinum Collection

 Another new series, Looney Tunes Platinum Collection, was released on Blu-ray.
 The first volume was released on November 15, 2011.
 A 2-disc DVD version of the Platinum Collection was made available on July 3, 2012.
 The first two discs overlap with releases from the Golden and Super Stars collections.
 Two more volumes were released on Blu-ray Disc and DVD in the following years.

 Looney Tunes Mouse Chronicles: The Chuck Jones Collection

 In 2012, Warner Home Video released a 2-disc Blu-ray Disc and DVD set titled Looney Tunes Mouse Chronicles: The Chuck Jones Collection that contained both Sniffles and Hubie and Bertie's entire filmography.

 Porky Pig 101

-In 2017, the Warner Archive Collection released a 5-disc DVD set called Porky Pig 101 featuring the first 101 cartoons of Porky Pig's filmography.
+In 2017, the Warner Archive Collection released a 5-disc DVD set called Porky Pig 101 featuring the first 101 cartoons of Porky Pig's filmography (all 99 black-and-white cartoons originally released between 1935 and 1943, and two color cartoons released in the late 1930s).

 Bugs Bunny 80th Anniversary Collection

 In 2020, Warner Home Video released a 3-disc Blu-ray Disc set collecting 60 Bugs Bunny cartoons, all digitally restored in HD, including 40 cartoons previously unavailable on DVD or Blu-ray Disc.